Witness: ‘Al Bashir office manager handed out millions of Euros in Sudan’

 Al Bashir’s team of nearly 130 lawyers argued that the money was given to the accused as a person and not as president of Sudan.
 They claim that documents prove how Al Bashir spent all the money he received.

-Al Bashir, who is being held in Khartoum’s Kober Prison, was once again denied bail again at the trial session on Saturday.
+The ousted Sudanese president, who is being held in Khartoum’s Kober Prison, was once again denied bail again at the trial session on Saturday.